JarlTuxen/2-semester-gitbook/topics/html.md

 * What relationship does the `div` with id `div1`  has to the `h1`?
 * Who is the `h1`'s grandparent?
 * How many children does the `HTML` element have?

-If all of this is a bit confusing i get it!
-[Here](https://software.hixie.ch/utilities/js/live-dom-viewer/) you can see the html file, the DOM and the rendered html.